couchbaselabs/docs-ng/content/couchbase-manual-2.1/using-the-web-console.markdown

        For more information, see [RAM Sizing](#couchbase-bestpractice-sizing-ram).

-       Changing the size of a memcached bucket will erase all the data in the bucket and recreate it, resulting in loss of all stored data for existing buckets.
+       **Warning**: Changing the size of a memcached bucket will erase all the data in the bucket and recreate it, resulting in loss of all stored data for existing buckets.

      * **Auto-Compaction**